USS Alabaster: World War II, 1942–1945

 Assigned to the Inshore Patrol and based at the section base at Cape May, New Jersey, Alabaster began patrolling the coast of the United States from Delaware Bay to Chesapeake Bay early in February and continued that assignment through the remainder of 1942 and most of 1943.
 In September 1943, the Navy decided to convert the vessel to an anti-submarine warfare (ASW) training platform.
 She spent the next two months in the Philadelphia Navy Yard receiving the modifications needed to prepare her to carry out her new mission, On 30 November, she stood out of Philadelphia, bound for the Naval Air Station Quonset Point, Rhode Island.
 The following day, the patrol yacht reported for duty with the Commander, Anti-submarine Development, Atlantic Fleet, at Quonset Point and began a month of training to ready her crew for the new assignment.

 On 5 January 1944, she completed her training and received orders to report to the Commander, Eastern Sea Frontier for routing to the Canal Zone.
 Alabaster departed Cape May on 10 January and steamed – via Charleston, Miami, and Guantánamo Bay – to Balboa, Canal Zone, where she arrived on the 25th.
 The ship reported for duty with the 7th Fleet and got underway on 1 February with an oil tanker bound for Australia.
 The patrol yacht entered port at Cairns, Australia, on St. Patrick's Day, but put to sea again on 25 March.
-The little warship arrived in Milne Bay, New Guinea, where she remained for about three months instructing Navy men in the use of various ASW devices.
+The little warship arrived in Naval Base Milne Bay at Milne Bay, New Guinea, where she remained for about three months instructing Navy men in the use of various ASW devices.
 In mid-June, she moved to Seeadler Harbor at Manus in the Admiralty Islands where she resumed ASW training duties.
 On 19 October, she departed Manus to return to New Guinea and dropped anchor at Hollandia on the 21st.
 She remained at that base until the end of January 1945, providing ASW training services and making emergency repairs to radar and sonar equipment, On 31 January 1945, she weighed anchor and shaped a course for the Philippines.
 Alabaster arrived in San Pedro Bay, Leyte, on 6 February and resumed her previous training and repair missions.

 The end of the war in mid-August 1945 found her still at Leyte, and she was then declared surplus to the needs of the Navy.
 The yacht cleared San Pedro Bay to return to the United States.
 Steaming via Eniwetok and Pearl Harbor, Alabaster entered port at San Pedro, California, on 25 October.
 She remained anchored in the bay at San Pedro until decommissioned on 17 December 1945.
 Her name was struck from the Navy List on 21 January 1946, and she was transferred to the Maritime Commission for disposal.